jibrinx/jibrinx.github.io/index.md

 ## Recent News

-Find out what I have been up to recently on  <a rel="me" href="https://mastodon.social/@jbrnjfr">Mastodon</a>
+Find out what I have been up to recently on  <a rel="me" href="https://linkedin.com/in/jbrnjfr">LinkedIn</a>
 - **[April.
 2024]** I delivered a week-long training course on introduction to generative AI to women entrepreneurs at the University of Jos, Nigeria through the #Microsoft #Gieva #datadotorg AI grant aimed at bringing women entrepreneurs in northern #Nigeria into the digital economy!<a href='https://x.com/jbrnjfr/status/1782014757182066887' target='-blank'>see pictures</a>
-- **[Jan.
-2024]** Started collaborating with Neureka Technologies on research on Lassa fever and pandemic preparedness in Nigeria.
 - **[Dec.
 2023]** Participatedat the 3rd annual ML4H Symposium. <a href ='https://www.linkedin.com/posts/activity-7150626337832046592-xdIN?utm_source=share&utm_medium=member_desktop'>See certificate</a>
 - **[Aug.
 2023]** I delivered a keynote speech at the <a href="https://www.linkedin.com/feed/update/urn:li:activity:7096848518631366656/ "> Pie and AI</a> event jointly organised by <a href="https://www.deeplearning.ai">deeplearning.AI </a>and <a href="https://greysoft.ng">Greysoft Technologies.</a>
 - **[Aug.
 2023]** The AgroBays Agrofoods app is launched!